 Kathryn Clark to Address Tech Grads Saturday

-Kathryn Clark, vice chair of the Board of Control, will be the featured speaker at the university's Midyear Commencement Saturday, Dec.
+Kathryn Clark, vice chair of the Board of Trustees, will be the featured speaker at the university's Midyear Commencement Saturday, Dec.
 10.

 The university will recognize the achievements of more than 400 graduates.
 A total of eight associate degrees and 268 bachelor's degrees will be awarded.
 In addition, 106 master's degree recipients and 19 PhD graduates will be honored.